||2 months ago|

 - shntool (required) sources: http://shnutils.freeshell.org/shntool/

 For normalizing gain (volume) across albums or tracks, only metaflac is required (part of the FLAC package), however rsgain is highly recommended, followed by loudgain.

 While optional, shellcheck is highly recommended since it is use to check the syntax of the active configuration file.

-If a package is not available in your package manager you may drop precompiled executables in the /bin folder and Muzik Faktry will automatically use them.
-Make sure the files are executable: $ chmod +x file
+If a package is not available in your package repository you may drop precompiled binaries in the /bin folder and Muzik Faktry will use them.
+Make sure the files are executable:

 IT IS STRONGLY SUGGESTED TO WORK ON COPIES OF YOUR SOURCE FILES.
 Muzik Faktry does not backup source files which it modifies.
 For example, when a compressed file is decompressed, the source file is deleted.
 The only exception is when splitting an album file in which case the the album and CUE sheet files are moved to the /backup directory.

-Files which are discarded, either by the user or automatically when a task is run in batch mode, are moved to the /discard folder.
+Files which are discarded, either by the user or automatically, are moved to a sub-folder of the /discard directory.